 If you already work in the industry, graduates typically return to their jobs, perhaps in the NHS, at a higher level or progress to further study at PhD level.

 I got a lot of hands on experience and put knowledge into practice which prepared me for the 'real world'.
 My journey has been experiential and rewarding, and this has only been possible due to the wonderful teaching faculty and facilities.
-Learning from exceptional lecturers has been phenomenal.Oneza Saleem , BSc Biomedical Science and MRes Bioscience Graduate
+Learning from exceptional lecturers has been phenomenal.Oneza Saleem , BSc Pharmaceutical Science and MRES Bioscience

 The learning experience of UEL

 students enrolled on our courses is greatly enhanced due to our impressive

 We were awarded a £1.2 million grant from the Higher Education Funding Council for England to build a new high-tech super-lab.
 This was match-funded by the University, making an overall investment of £2.4 million.

 These facilities have a major impact on the student experience at UEL and boost the University’s reputation in Science, Technology, Engineering, and Mathematics (STEM) subjects.
 We have 10 teaching laboratories, 6 dedicated research laboratories and a large variety of specialist equipment suited to teaching and research in Bioscience.
 This includes: a high specification curved field MALDI TOF for proteomics research, flow cytometry equipment, HPLC-MS, GC-MS, PCR and real-time PCR, sequencing and equipment for ultrasound imaging, a new confocal microscope, a range of micro titre-plate readers including absorbance, scanning, fluorescence and bioluminescence machines.

 All laboratories have been completely refurbished, the facilities are a major benefit to postgraduate researchers as well as undergraduates.